South Africa broadband blitz unlocks video-on-demand

 By Mfuneko Toyana

-JOHANNESBURG A rapid roll-out of fiber optic broadband in upmarket South African neighborhoods has caught the attention of Internet video streaming companies who are racing to capture a slice of a lucrative, untapped market.
+JOHANNESBURG, Sept 18 A rapid roll-out of fibre optic broadband in upmarket South African neighbourhoods has caught the attention of Internet video streaming companies who are racing to capture a slice of a lucrative, untapped market.

 South Africa is the continent's most developed economy and has a burgeoning middle-class but so far satellite television operators dominate the home-viewing market.